Matt5sean3/GtkBuilderAid.jl/README.md

 Only functions defined at the level of the block within the macro will be converted to cfunctions and be enabled as signals.
 This is partly to give a means to define functions that won't be used as functions.

-### Functions Defined Using Shorthand

-Functions defined using the equals operator will not be converted to cfunctions or be accessible as signal handlers.
-This will probably change in future versions so don't depend upon this behaviour.

 ### Multiple Dispatch

 Multiple dispatch should work correctly if multiple methods with different arguments are defined.